drwa92/aqua-seg-eswa24/README.md

 | NDv1 | 1,864 | ✓ | ✓ | ✗ | Public (Roboflow); pixel-wise masks prepared by authors |
 | NDv2 | 1,411 | ✓ | ✓ | ✗ | Public (Roboflow); pixel-wise masks prepared by authors |

-> The paper reports pixel-wise annotations for NDv1/NDv2 and new releases of LABUST/KU.
-Please check dataset licenses/availability and place paths in `configs/*.yaml`.
+> The paper reports pixel-wise annotations for NDv1/NDv2 and new releases of LABUST/KU dataset.

 ---